-GRA explores deployment of mobile portal to ease Transfer Pricing documentation submissions
+GRA explores deployment of mobile portal to ease transfer pricing documentation submissions

 Other measures the GRA has instituted to reduce the burden on taxpayers when filing TP returns include No Value-Added transactions.
 Here, taxpayers may not be required to submit certain documents such as local and master files, if mark ups on fees charged are not more than 3 percent.

-Furthermore, local and master files need not be submitted if transactional values are below the Cedi equivalent of US$200,000.00.
+Furthermore, local and master files need not be submitted if transactional values are below the Cedi equivalent of USD 200,000.00.

 Every country has territorial sovereignty and a taxing right over that territory.